Gerard Gallant: Coaching career

 In 2007, Gallant was named by Team Canada general manager Steve Yzerman as one of the two assistant coaches for the 2007 Men's World Ice Hockey Championships.
 Gallant helped the Canadian team to a championship and gold medal finish.

 Gallant joined the New York Islanders as an assistant coach for the 2007–08 and 2008–09 seasons.
 Then head coach of the Islanders, Ted Nolan, had been a teammate of Gallant's on the Adirondack Red Wings in 1983.

 On April 24, 2009, Gallant was named head coach of the Saint John Sea Dogs of the QMJHL.
-During his three seasons with Saint John, he compiled a 159-34-9 record and led the Sea Dogs to three first-place finishes, three league final appearances, two QMJHL championships (2011 and 2012) and one Memorial Cup (2011).
+During his three seasons with Saint John, he compiled a 159-34-9 record and led the Sea Dogs to three first-place finishes, three league final appearances, two QMJHL championships (2011 and 2012), and one Memorial Cup (2011).
 Gallant was also named the QMJHL and Canadian Hockey League Coach of the Year twice (2010 and 2011).

-On June 15, 2012, Gallant returned to the NHL when he was appointed as assistant coach with the Montreal Canadiens under Michel Therrien.
+On June 15, 2012, Gallant returned to the NHL when he was appointed as an assistant coach with the Montreal Canadiens under Michel Therrien.
 The Canadiens' general manager Marc Bergevin had been a teammate of Gallant with the Tampa Bay Lightning in the 1990s.

 On June 21, 2014, he was named head coach of the NHL's Florida Panthers by then-executive vice president and general manager, Dale Tallon.
 In his first season, he led the Panthers to a record of 38 wins, 29 losses, 5 overtime losses, and 10 shoot-out losses for 91 points.
 The record was an improvement of 9 wins and 25 points over the prior season.
 In 2015–16, Gallant led the upstart Panthers to a 24–12–4 record at the All-Star break, earning him a spot in the all-star game as the head coach for the Atlantic Division All-Stars.
 The Panthers finished with a club-record 47 wins and 103 points, enough for the second division title in franchise history.
 For his efforts, Gallant was named as a finalist for the Jack Adams Award.
 On November 27, 2016, Gallant was fired by new Panthers general manager Tom Rowe after posting an 11–10–1 record to start the season.

 On April 13, 2017, Gallant was announced as the first head coach of the Vegas Golden Knights.